Spend a summer learning English in beautiful Vermont

 - Reading, vocabulary, writing, and grammar

-- Oral training and American culture
+- American culture

 - Authentic introduction to university learning

 - Extra-curricular and weekend activities

 - Academic advising and university admission counseling

 The typical daily schedule of the July-August session is as follows:

 Core classes comprise Reading, Vocabulary, Writing, and Grammar.
 Students choose from a variety of content-based topics that are widely explored in university settings.
 Recent course offerings include Exploring Social Justice, “This I believe,” “The Hunger Games,” “ Into the Wild,” The Lost Boys of Sudan,” Comparative Religions, Cultural Intelligence, English Through Literature, Movers, Shakers, and Headline Makers, and What is Utopia?

 Oral Skills classes also follow a content-based approach that focuses on a popular movie, which is used as listening material as well as a catalyst for discussion and pronunciation work.
 Students come away speaking more precisely and confidently with knowledge of American culture which will help navigate their future university life.
 Recent course offerings include “My Big Fat Greek Wedding,” “Hairspray,” “Exploring Social Media,” and “The Pursuit of Happyness.”

 Students choose courses with an “academic skills” orientation, courses with practical outcomes, or courses that are just plain fun.
 Content-based Special Topics courses are designed to provide an authentic introduction to university study as well as the natural and cultural environment of Vermont.
 Students enjoy field trips to explore their topics in greater depth.
 Based on students’ preferences, topics may include the following: